mhasyeef/fsoPart1/README.md

 # fsoPart1

-<a>https://fullstackopen.com/en/<a/> exercise submissions for part1
+<a href="https://fullstackopen.com/en/">Full Stack Open<a/> exercise submissions for part1